bhexopen/baas/source/en.html.md

 <aside class="notice">
 Check that the balance number of addresses is not less than the specified value.
 If the value is less than 1,000, please generate a new batch of addresses by calling the add deposit address.
 It is recommended to add no more than 100 deposit addresses per call.
+Maximum number of addresses is limited to 10k.
 Should you require a larger number of addresses, please perform several add deposit requests accordingly.

 For Blockchain using Tag, client needs only to request for one (1) deposit address.
 Server will assign a unique tag to each address.
 </aside>